fortana-co/react-dropzone-uploader/README.md

 These objects give you all the metadata you could want for creating a customized, reactive file dropzone, file input, or file uploader.

 Note that `fileWithMeta` objects __are mutable__.
 If you mutate them, RDU may behave unexpectedly, so don't do this!
 The only callbacks with an explicit API for merging new values into a file's meta are `getUploadParams` and `onChangeStatus`.
-See the __getUploadParams__ section below.
+See the __getUploadParams__ section.

 ## Customization